superuser-blog/superuser/superuser_hugo/content/posts/2017-08-26-websocket-server-python.md

   3. Decoding/Receiving data/frames
   4. Sending data/frames

 I will be discussing the protocol implementations as we go thru steps.
-You can also take a pause have a look at <a href="//developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers" target="_blank" rel="noopener">this</a> awesome piece written by Mozilla on WebSocket Servers.
+You can also take a pause have a look at [this](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers) awesome piece written by Mozilla on WebSocket Servers.
 It is a must read.
 Now or later.

 ### 1. Writing a TCP/HTTP Server to Identify WebSocket Request